top of page

 Jen (she/her) is a native Vermonter who moved back to the Green Mountains the first chance she got.
 She came to The Schoolhouse as a parent and quickly found herself immersed in all aspects of the school—from subbing in the preschool to making tacos for lunch to organizing tag sales.

 Jen holds degrees in Journalism and in Music Performance.
 She has worked as a reporter, editor, graphic designer, photography editor, and redesign/branding consultant for publications across the US and in the Caribbean.
-Before children, she was a Title IX activist, had a short-lived stint as a lacrosse referee, and volunteered at an all-rabbit animal shelter.
-Locally she serves on the board of The Shelburne Players and in the past has served on the boards of the Cancer Patient Support Program and the former Vermont Council for Gifted Education.
+Before having children, she was a Title IX activist, had a short-lived stint as a lacrosse referee, and volunteered at an all-rabbit animal shelter.
+Locally she serves as vice president of The Shelburne Players and plays oboe and English Horn with the Vermont Symphonic Winds.

-In her spare time, Jen plays oboe and ukulele, is developing a line of delicious jams and jellies, and dabbles in theater photography.
-She enjoys glamping, works part-time at Bread & Butter Farm, and makes a mean cheeseboard.
+In her spare time, Jen is developing a line of delicious jams and jellies, and flirting with theater photography.
+She enjoys glamping and makes a mean cheeseboard.
 She has a perpetual Laundry Situation.

 Preschool